benhook1013/space-game/lib/components/enemy.md

 - Awards score when destroyed, using `Constants.enemyScore`.
 - Uses `CircleHitbox` or `RectangleHitbox` depending on art.
 - Mixes in `HasGameRef<SpaceGame>` for access to global state.
+- Uses a small object pool to reuse instances.

 See [../../PLAN.md](../../PLAN.md) for core loop goals.